Mitosite/dianumt/data/README.md

 ## Reference mitochondria files

 chrMT and shifted_chrMT are taken from the Revised Cambridge Reference Sequence of the human mitochondrial DNA ([rCRS](https://www.mitomap.org/MITOMAP/HumanMitoSeq)) - NCBI [entry](https://www.ncbi.nlm.nih.gov/nuccore/251831106).
-The breakpoint in the shifted version was artificially moved by **xx** bases to take into account the circularity of mitochondria molecules.
+The breakpoint in the shifted version was artificially moved by **8285** bases to take into account the circularity of mitochondria.

 ## Numts files